kostaskougios/mockbuilders/Readme.md

 ## Summary

 This is a nice and handy pattern I am using in a number of projects from testing data via spark case classes to mocking domain model or DTO classes for api's.
-It makes the tests a lot easier to read and maintain.
+It makes the tests a lot easier to write, read and maintain.
 It also isolates the tests from code changes.

+## Sample code

 All the code is available in this repository, feel free to examine it.